What Really Happened to Jasper Taylor?

 People close to the Taylor family all say the same thing: the birth of Sarah Taylor in 1982 changed Jasper again.

 “He was a doting father.
 He loved her so much,” said Alice Kopetski, a former colleague from Paralux, “Jasper basically took three years off from Paralux to be with Elizabeth and Sarah.
-A lot of us weren’t sure if he was ever going to return.”
+Many of us weren’t sure if he would ever return.”

-The operations of the company then fell mostly to Toshe Marinos.
+The company’s operations then fell mostly to Toshe Marinos.
 That was when Paralux started its Mil-Tech division.
 It would prove to be divisive in a number of ways.

-“When Paralux started its military technology division that really got folks worried,” said Rod Parks, a former defense advisor to Nathan Chambers, “There were fights internally about Cascadia utilizing such advanced weaponry around the world.
+“When Paralux started its military technology division, that really got folks worried,” said Rod Parks, a former defence advisor to Nathan Chambers, “There were internal fights about Cascadia utilizing such advanced weaponry worldwide.
 The technological advantage it would provide Cascadia would finally give it leverage against the Empire of Australia.
 Things were really bad in the world back then with Eleanor XXXII’s wars against Papua, China, the Ottomans and the Brits.
-Cascadia was on the sidelines, mostly, retaining its more pacifist character.
-We would fight only when attacked, but there were a bunch of us who thought Cascadia should act more aggressively in defending against the Empire.
+Cascadia was mostly on the sidelines, retaining its more pacifist character.
+We would fight only when attacked, but a bunch of us thought Cascadia should act more aggressively in defending against the Empire.
 Paralux scared lots of folks.
 The things they created were, well, they were game-changers.
-Chambers and Marinos demonstrated a few of these technologies, and not even the scariest ones, for officials from the Empire, Russia, and a couple of other states.
-When those folks left they were white as ghosts.
+Chambers and Marinos demonstrated a few of these technologies, not even the scariest ones, for officials from the Empire, Russia, and a couple of other states.
+When those folks left, they were white as ghosts.
 They had nothing like what we had.
-I think Marinos single-handedly brought the Empire and the Ottomans to the negotiating table.”
+Marinos single-handedly brought the Empire and the Ottomans to the negotiating table.”

-The decision to add a military technology division didn’t sit well with Jasper Taylor, however, and after Taylor returned to the company the pair had it out about the decision.
-It was the kind of fight that only two very good friends who have known each other for decades can have.
+The decision to add a military technology division didn’t sit well with Jasper Taylor, however.
+After Taylor returned to the company, the pair had it out about the decision.
+It was the kind of fight that only two good friends who had known each other for decades could have.
 It got nasty.
-After that, it was agreed that Taylor would only work in research, that he would leave the operations of the company to Toshe.
+After that, it was agreed that Taylor would only work in research and that he would leave the company’s operations to Toshe.

 “I think a big part of their relationship went down the drain after that fight,” said one friend of both men, “It just wasn’t something they could recover from.”